hollykbuck/code-challenge/README.md

 6. `resources` folder contains the lambda function code

 **lambda**

-There are three lambda functions, which is presigned, submit and exe.
+There are three lambda functions, which is `presigned`, `submit` and `exe`.

-`presigned` and `submit` are triggered by API gateway. `exe` is triggered by DynamoDB stream, it will create a vm and let the vm run a script automatically. `presigned` lambda create a presigned s3 putobject link for user to upload their file. `submit` lambda saves data to dynamodb.
+`presigned` and `submit` are triggered by API gateway. `exe` is triggered by DynamoDB stream, it will create a EC2 instance and let the EC2 instance run a script automatically via cloud-init userdata mechanism. `presigned` lambda create a presigned s3 putobject link for user to upload their file. `submit` lambda saves data to dynamodb.

 ## Goals